HVHproject/Gaea_Project/README.md

 Make sure these aren't public (if you make a fork of this or share it with friends) so you don't have someone running up your credits!

-#### Step 5: Place the API keys in their needed spots.
+#### Step 5: Place the API keys in their needed spots in the "ExploreScreen.js".
-Google API  : Ctrl/Command + F "insertKeyHere" and replace all with the Google API key
-Weather API : Ctrl/Command + F "API_KEY" and replace all with the Open Weather API key
+Weather API : Line 12, replace "weatherApiKeyHere" with your Open Weather API key Google API  : Line 13, replace "googleApiKeyHere" with your Google API key

 #### Step 6: Run "npm start" in the terminal